cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 Let's go save the mermaid before Ursula gets her!~Caleb Sykes

+## Arms race

+the era from 1947 to 2015 in which FRC was in a state of tension as teams began to stockpile nuclear weapons, in fear that the other alliance may declare a "can war" on them.
+See 1678.~Abhishek R

 ## Autonomous Mode

 A moment of silence observed prior to every Week 1 or Week 2 match.~Dan Petrovic